soumickmj/DS6/README.md

 ```
 Additional parameter "-load_huggingface" must be supplied along with the other desired paramters.
 Technically, this paramter can also be used to supply segmentation models other than the models used in DS6.

-Here is an example of how to save the weights locally and then use it with this pipeline:
+Here is an example of how to save the weights locally (must be saved with .pth extension) and then use it with this pipeline:
 ```python
 from transformers import AutoModel modelHF = AutoModel.from_pretrained("soumickmj/DS6_UNetMSS3D_wDeform", trust_remote_code=True)